stefano-v37/password-manager/README.md

 `python setup.py develop`

-### Notes
+### How-to

-Please, modify "configuration.yml" path key to match the desired output folder.
+Please, modify "configuration.yml" to add the desired users and a related key.
-This value is supposed to match a system environment variable containing the desired folder For example:
+This key is supposed to match a system environment variable containing the desired folder For example:

+`path : `
-`path : pswdb`
+`   default : pswdb`
+`   user1 : env1`
+`   user2 : env2`

 Where ` echo %pswdb%` (Windows cmd) is:

 `C:\Users\"username"\Documents\folder`

+At the moment a default key is needed for the functionalities of the app.